stylify/web/content/blog/style-your-vuejs-website-faster-with-stylify-css.md

 For an easier start, you can check out the [Stylify Stackblitz playground](https://stackblitz.com/edit/stylify-vitejs-vue-template?devtoolsheight=33&file=src%2FApp.vue) 🎮.

 ## 💎 Stylify CSS Introduction
 [Stylify](https://stylifycss.com) generates CSS dynamically based on what you write.
-The syntax is similar to css `property:value`.
-Defined utilities are combined with components selectors and in production minified to bare minimum like `.color\:red,.button {color:red}` to `._zx,._ga{color:red}`.
+The syntax is similar to CSS `property:value`.
+Defined utilities are combined with components selectors and in production minified to the bare minimum like `.color\:red,.button {color:red}` to `.a,.b{color:red}`.

 Stylify allows you to get very small bundles, generate additional lazyloaded CSS chunks, and style the page by writing HTML and selectors 🤟.

 ## 🚀 Vue.js Setup
-The easiest way to Setup the Vue is using cli:
+The easiest way to Setup the Vue is using CLI:
 - Run `yarn create vite app`
 - Select `vue`
 - Then `cd app`